SSWConsulting/SSW.Rules.Content/rules/document-discoveries/rule.md

 guid: e625ed0e-b800-4d0d-bc2a-696983b52f84
 ---

 Work can change quickly.
-When the requirements of a Work Item change, or critical information is found, these details should be accessible to anyone on the development team.
+When the requirements of a Work Item change, or critical information is found, these details should be accessible to anyone on the Scrum team.

 <!--endintro-->